ActualLab/Fusion.Samples/docs/tutorial/Part13.md

 ## Blazor related changes

-**1.** If you're using Fusion authentication, reference `Stl.Fusion.Blazor.Authentication` package.
+**1.** If you're using Fusion authentication, reference `ActualLab.Fusion.Blazor.Authentication` package.
 The authentication components are optional now, so they're extracted to dedicated assemblies.

 **2.** To add Fusion's Blazor components / integrations, run the following calls: